-This museum for modern, contemporary and applied art and design in Arnhem, is being renovated and expanded.
-Benthem Crouwel Architects’ clear and simple design concept involves restoring Cornelis Outshoorn’s 1873 design in all its former glory.
+This museum for modern, contemporary and applied art and design in Arnhem, was renovated and expanded.
+Benthem Crouwel Architects’ clear and simple design concept involved restoring Cornelis Outshoorn’s 1873 design in all its former glory.

 This wing has a unique feature: a public amphitheater with a large tribune, which makes it possible for visitors without a museum ticket to enjoy the views and the garden.
 The new wing extends on both sides, and is clearly visible from both roads approaching the museum.
 The part that protrudes on the south side, above the moraine, accentuates the differences in height: looking out over the landscape, visitors feel like they are hovering above the trees.